 American Addiction Centers recognizes that addiction — whether involving alcohol, prescription drugs, illicit drugs, or binge eating — is a disease.
-What this means for you or your loved one seeking treatment is that we approach every individual as a whole person with unique strengths who is full of potential.
+What this means for you or your loved one seeking treatment is that we approach every individual as a whole person who is full of unique strengths and potential.
 We provide Dual Diagnosis treatment to help individuals overcome their struggles with addiction that are impeding his or her potential.

 Addiction — whether it involves alcohol, prescription drugs, illicit drugs or binge eating — is a disease.

 Our treatment programs provide our clients with a rich education about these symptoms and their physiological and psychosocial causes.
 The goal is to arm our clients with the information needed regarding their particular addiction, so they can develop sound strategies for managing the addictive mechanisms at work in their lives and build long-term healing from their addiction disease.